 Spiderbeam yagi for 20m/17m/15m on 10m Spiderbeam mast

-This 30 day operation involves 4 IOTA DXpeditions with 9600 km of driving.
-This will be a great adventure, I’ve never activated 4 IOTA in one trip ever before.
-Two islands are uninhabited so it will be a tent and generator operation on the high tide mark of the beach for OC-193 and OC-199.
-For OC-140 and OC-170 there is shelter and solar panel power available so it’ll need generator power.
+This 30 day operation involves 6 IOTA DXpeditions with 9600 km of driving.
+This will be a great adventure, I’ve never activated 6 IOTA in one trip ever before.
+Three islands are uninhabited so it will be a tent and generator operation on the high tide mark of the beach for OC-193 OC-199 and OC-220.
+For OC-140, OC-164 and OC-170 there is shelter and solar panel power available so it’ll need generator power.
 Each island is different and requires a different range of life support, power and antenna equipment.
 Therefore it is actually cheaper to drive my vehicle full of gear rather than fly.
 This add many more travel days and time away from home, family and work, but it ensures better signals and more control over the DXpedition.

 QSL and Online Logs

-Online logs will be updated regularly.
+Online logs will be updated regularly during the DXpeditions.
 Click the Club Log logos to see if you are in the log.
+For people sending in sponsorship before the DXpedition, you will automatically receive a QSL for all IOTA’s if you are in the log.